Understanding the Training Costs Repayment Clause for WSET Courses in Thailand

 Tax Considerations

 Costs of employer-paid, work-related training are generally tax-free for employees.
 Employers providing training-related loans should consult tax advisors to understand applicable rules.
+Each case depends on its circumstances, including the termination context and amounts recoverable.
+Always seek legal advice before implementing or enforcing such clauses.

-Training Costs Repayment Clause Sample
+Sample Training Costs Repayment Clause

 1.1 The Company may fund your attendance at training courses.
 If your employment ends after the Company incurs training-related costs, you agree to repay those costs as outlined below: